matchai/spacefish/docs/Troubleshooting.md

 This issue is due to how your terminal emulator renders Unicode 9 characters.
 To fix this issue:

 * Make sure terminal uses _Unicode Version 9 Widths_.
-* Let your terminal render ambiguous-width characters as double-width.

 In _iTerm_ follow these instructions:

 * Go _iTerm → Preferences… (⌘,) → Profiles → Text_
 * Check _Unicode Version 9 Widths_.
-* Check _Threat ambiguous-width characters as double-width_.
 * Reload your terminal's tab.

 ## Why doesn't my prompt look like it does in the preview?